Benefits of 3D Printing

-After confirm the model need to print, the next step is converting STL files to g code format, 3d printer only support this type of date.
-The last step is setting with printer, such as nozzle and heated bed temp, speed and infill.
+After confirming the model need to print, the next step is converting STL files to g code format, 3d printer only supports this type of date.
+The last step is setting with printers, such as nozzle and heated bed temp, speed, and infill.

 Who Uses 3D Printing?

 3D printing is widely used in many fields.
 There are plenty of materials that can be used to print 3D objects that it has become more and more widespread.
 One major use of 3D printing is in making prototypes and models.
 The process reduces the time and cost of building an expensive model, and the project can be ready in just a few days.

 One common use for 3D printing is in the automotive industry.
 They print spare parts for cars and tools, and they can use 3D printing to help restore old car models.
 The Aviation industry also uses 3D printing for parts and it has made engine making and other aspects of aviation much simpler than before.

 In the construction industry, 3D models are very useful to show a project in the form of a model before the project is undertaken.
 In addition, they are now actually building doors, floors, and other parts of a structure.

 3D printing is used for many consumer products.
 The soles of shoes, eyeglasses, jewelry, and more are all using 3D printing to make consumer products.